Mumbai crime: Facebook 'dost' from UK cons Vikhroli woman of Rs 8 lakh

-A team of fraudsters, posing as UK national and Indian govt officials, make traffic cop's daughter deposit money in accounts as 'customs, procedural fees'
+Team of fraudsters, many of them posing as govt officials, dupes Mumbai traffic cop's daughter of Rs 8.32 lakh, by making her deposit money in various accounts as 'customs clearance fees' for birthday gift

 Here's a reason why friendships on Facebook should not be taken at 'face' value.
 A team of fraudsters — many of the members posing as government officials —has duped a Vikhroli-based housewife of Rs 8.32 lakh, by making her deposit money in various accounts as “customs clearance fees” for a birthday gift worth £20,000 (Rs 19 lakh).